chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### View Role Details

 Select a specific role to view the details of that particular role.
-Its contains two tabs, _Details_ and _Attributes_.
+It contains two tabs, _Details_ and _Attributes_.

 {{< figure src="/images/automate/view-role-details.png" alt="View Role Details">}}